6. How to carry different types of load in HGVs and goods vehicles

 Bales and boxes

-You should secure hay and straw bales carried on vehicles or open trailers using:
+You must secure hay and straw bales carried on vehicles or open trailers using either:

-• webbing ratchet straps that pass over the top of the bales and additional strapping at the front and the rear of the load
+• at least one lashing strap that passes over the top of each stack of bales or individual bale, and additional strapping at the front and the rear of the load

 • strapping over the top of an empty pallet (or similar items that spread the forces) placed on top of the bale to help distribute the force of the straps

-Wider lashing straps can help to spread the force over the load, which can prevent it being damaged or ‘cut into’.
+Wider lashing straps can help to spread the force over the load, which can prevent it being damaged or ‘cut into’ by traditional lashing straps.

-You must make sure that hay or straw does not become loose during transport.
-It could cause a hazard to other road users.
+You must make sure that hay or straw does not become loose during transport and cause a hazard to other road users.
+The looser the bale, the more likely it is to blow off the vehicle.

 When transporting boxes you should:

-• place them against the headboard or within 30cm of it if possible, and secured using webbing ratchet straps if carried on open trailers
+• place them against the headboard or within 30cm of it if possible, and secure them using lashing ratchet straps if carried on open trailers

 • use additional strapping at the front and rear if the boxes are stacked